 Radiant floor heating is heat supplied through tubes running underneath the surface of the floor.
 The tubes are heated either by electricity or water (hydronic), and it distributes heat evenly across the floor.
 It provides even, comfortable heat throughout a room from the floor up.

-According to The Department of Energy, radiant heat is more efficient than baseboard and forced-air and it is more healthy because it doesn’t distribute allergens.
+Radiant heat is up to 30% more energy efficient than standard HVAC systems.
+Share on XAccording to The Department of Energy, radiant heat is more efficient than baseboard and forced-air and it is more healthy because it doesn’t distribute allergens.
 Hydronic systems are generally more cost efficient than using oil-, gas-, or wood-fired boilers or even solar water heaters.

 Radiant heat tubes can be installed by either embedding the tubes in the concrete slab or between a lightweight concrete slab and a wooden sub-floor (wet installation), or by sandwiching the tubing between layers of plywood or under the finished floor (dry installation).